 - The test must be taken in person - there is no online version (esp. important during the pandemic)

-- The free test must not only be for any scholarship but for a scholarship of the DAAD (which includes ERASMUS, of course; it includes every scholarship where the DAAD is involved); NB!
-Other organizations might have their own tests or do only recognize tests that are only in written from (such as the onSET test)
+- The free test must not only be for any scholarship but for a scholarship involving the DAAD (including ERASMUS); NB!
+Other organizations may have their own tests or only recognise tests that are in written from (such as the onSET test)

 - The test is usually conducted once or twice a semester; it is usually at least conducted once shortly before the deadlines of the DAAD scholarships (so no one will be without a test).